isomerpages/moe-zhenghuasec/pages/2023 Secondary 1 Registration Exercise.md

 	<a href="/files/2023%20Sec%201%20Exercise/ZHSS-S1NT-2023.pdf">Sec 1 Normal (Technical) book list</a><br>
 	<a href="/files/2023%20Sec%201%20Exercise/ZHSS-S1NT-SBB-2023.pdf">Sec 1 Normal (Technical) with Subject Based Banding book list</a><br>

+	**Please note:**

+1\.
+Please keep strictly to the time and date that you have booked.

+2\.
+Please show **the booking confirmation sent to your registered email** to the staff at the school gate upon entry to verify your booked time slot and date.
+Parents who come at the wrong date or time may be turned away if there is a long queue.

+3\.
+Please note that parking on the school grounds is limited and you may be directed to the nearest multi-storey carpark once the car park lots in the school are filled up.
+Entrance and exit will be from the school gate located along Bukit Panjang Ring Road.

+4\.
+You will be guided by student councilors and school staff to the venues:

+Block H (Level 1) for uniform sale

+Block D (Level 1) for Express Textbooks

+Block E (Level 1) for Normal(Academic) and Normal (Technical) Textbooks.

+5\.
+Textbooks and uniform bought can be returned or exchanged as long as they are clean and in original condition.
+Uniform should not be soiled.

+**Purchase of Physical Education Attire**

+It is compulsory to wear the Zhenghua Secondary School House T-shirts and school black PE shorts for PE lessons.
+Please purchase the correct House T-Shirts for your child/ward, as indicated in the table below.
+It is advisable to purchase a minimum of 2 sets of the PE attire.

 </p>

     </div>